 A Rwanda Trek with John Harbison On a Ker & Downey-curated luxury Rwanda trek through steaming jungles, travelers John and Renata Harbison took amazing gorilla photographs in the wild.
 They share the experience in their own words.
 Photography by John Harbison

 Dian Fossey was one of the world’s foremost primatologists.
 She studied the mountain gorillas in the forests of Rwanda for 18 years before her tragic death in 1985.
-In celebration of her birthday (January 16), we are looking at some of our favorite mountain gorilla safaris, not only in Rwanda, but in Uganda and the Republic of Congo, too.
+Today we are taking a look at some of our favorite mountain gorilla safaris, not only in Rwanda, but in Uganda and the Republic of Congo, too.

 One of Ker & Downey’s Africa specialists Sara Kramer just returned from a three-week trip to Tanzania and Rwanda where she trekked mountain gorillas and got to know some of the locals.
 Here are her top ten things to do in Rwanda.
 Add them to your next journey!
 10. Visit Rwanda’s Iby’Iwacu Cultural Village and try your hand at making Sorghum flour.
 The Iby’lwacu Cultural Village was set up as a way to curb poaching and increase conservation efforts by providing a way for ex-poachers to make an income and support their families.
 A visit to the village offers a […]